Throne of Blood

 “No respect for the law where we’re going?”
 Tyrone Walker asked.

-“Let’s just say it’s better to leave the car here where the school kids are,” Frank said.
+“Let’s just say it’s better to leave the car where the school kids believe in cross walks,” Frank said.

-They walked to Corbo’s Dolceria on Mayfield Rd. at the corner of Murray Hill Rd.
-After sitting down at one of a handful of small tables in the front, Frank ordered a caffe normale and Tyrone ordered a coffee with cream and sugar.
+They walked to Corbo’s Dolceria on Mayfield Rd. where it stood on the corner of Murray Hill Rd.
+After sitting down at one of a handful of small tables at the front window, Frank ordered a caffe normale and Tyrone ordered a coffee with cream and sugar.

 “Do you want to try a cappuccino instead?”
 Frank asked.